Statistical hyperbolicity for harmonic measure: Preliminaries

 \subsection{Statistical hyperbolicity:}

 Let $(X,d)$ be a metric space.
 Let $x \in X$.
-Let $r > 0$ We call the set $S_r(x) = \{ x' \in X \text{ such that } d(x,x') =r\}$ the \emph{sphere} of radius $r$ centred at $x$.
+Let $r > 0$.
+We call the set $S_r(x) = \{ x' \in X \text{ such that } d(x,x') =r\}$ the \emph{sphere} of radius $r$ centred at $x$.
 Suppose $\nu_r$ is a family of probability measures supported on $S_r(x)$.
 Provided the limit exists, one defines a numerical index $E(X):=E(X,x,d,\{\nu_{r}\})$ by

 A space is said to be \emph{statistically hyperbolic} if $E(X) = 2$.
 This is motivated by the fact that $E(\H^{n})=2$ for any dimension equipped with the natural measures on spheres.
 Moreover, it was demonstrated by Duchin-Leli{\`e}vre-Mooney~\cite[Theorem 4]{Duc-Lel-Moo} that $E(G)=2$ for any non-elementary hyperbolic group $G$ with any choice of generating set.

+For uniform lattices in $\isom(\H^n)$, the Green metric defined by the random walk is quasi-isometric to the induced hyperbolic metric through the orbit map.
+This suggests a derivation of statistical hyperbolicity by reducing the problem to the Duchin-Leli{\`e}vre-Mooney result.
+As our proof of Theorem \ref{t:hyperbolic} covers both uniform and non-uniform lattices, we omit the details for this alternate approach.
+In any case, it would work only for uniform lattices.

 We direct the reader to~\cite{Duc-Lel-Moo} for further discussion on the sensitivity of $E$.
 Indeed, it is not quasi-isometrically invariant, and has dependence on the base-point $x$ and the choice of measures $v_r$.
 Furthermore, $\delta$-hyperbolicity and exponential volume growth are not sufficient to guarantee statistical hyperbolicity.